tingaki/Intrinsic-Pigeon-pair-Preferences-Revealed-by-IVF/README.md

 # Intrinsic-Pigeon-pair-Preferences-Revealed-by-IVF

 This space is mainly used to provide program files and data files used in the paper "Intrinsic Pigeon-pair Preferences Revealed by IVF".
-The repository consists of three parts: 1. program files 2.
+The repository consists of three parts: 1.
+Code files 2.
 Data files for estimation 3.
 Data files for figures and tables.
-Program files are divided into four parts:
+Code files are divided into four parts:
 Part 1: Compilation of raw data (in STATA).
 Part 2: Estimation of the proportion of delivering mothers who adopt IVF in the mother group indexed by age (a) and family wealth-rank (w) in period (t) using Nonlinear Least Squares (NLS) regression (in STATA).
 Part 3: Estimation of the gender preference parameters of first-birth mothers who adopt IVFs (using Maximum Likelihood Estimation, MLE, in R).